[[trackingImage]]

 Project Lead: Chris Laszcz-Davis

-Partner: Lafayette Chamber of Commerce
+Partner: Lafayette Chamber of Commerce, City of Lafayette

 Jump into the Piranha Pool!